nicoan/chip8emu/README.md

-# Chip 8 Emulator written in rust
+# Chip 8 Emulator

 ![Preview](https://raw.githubusercontent.com/nicoan/chip8emu/master/preview.gif)

-The objective of this project is to get some understanding in how emulators work and an use it as an oportunity to learn and play with Rust lang
+The objective of this project is to get some understanding in how emulators work and use it as an opportunity to learn and play a little with Rust lang.

 ## Build

 ### Dependencies
-You will need to install `libsdl2-gfx-dev` (debian based systems).
+- `libsdl2-gfx-dev`

 ### Building
 Debug: `cargo build`